isabellelbgn/all-bookstore/README.md

 <h1>ALL Bookstore</h1>

-**Description:** a full-stack web application designed to revolutionize how people interact with online bookstores and libraries.
-It seamlessly integrates a user-friendly interface with powerful backend functionality to provide an enriching experience for book enthusiasts and knowledge seekers alike.

 **Description:** A full-stack web application designed to revolutionize how people interact with online bookstores and libraries.
 It seamlessly integrates a user-friendly interface with powerful backend functionality to ensure efficient book tracking and user interaction. **ALL Bookstore** promises to be a go-to platform in providing an enriching experience for book enthusiasts and knowledge seekers alike.

 **Database Diagram**
 <p align="center" style="display: flex; justify-content: center;">